Indoor Vegetable Gardening Guide for Beginners

-If you would like to have more in depth information on grow lights and how they work, I highly recommend you get the book Gardening Under Lights: The Complete Guide for Indoor Growers, written by Leslie F. Halleck.
+If you would like to have more in-depth information on grow lights and how they work, I highly recommend you get the book Gardening Under Lights: The Complete Guide for Indoor Growers, written by Leslie F. Halleck.
 It is an essential guide to lighting with extensive indoor vegetable and herb gardening instructions.

 What Type of Growing Medium to Use for Indoor Vegetable Gardening

 Growing medium is the product that you plant the roots of your plants in.
-Whatever container you choose to grow your plants in, the roots of the plant must sit in soil medium.
+Whatever container you choose to grow your plants in, the roots of the plant must sit in a soil medium.
 Containers much have holes for drainage so that the moisture can run off the growing medium and not remain soggy.
 Types of growing mediums include soil or soilless mixes of all sorts that might be suitable to grow plants.
 Common mediums may comprise organic potting soil, vermiculite, gravel, coco coir, or peat moss.

 In my own indoor garden, I prefer an organic potting soil mix for my indoor vegetable gardens.
-You can see a few plants below in my Herbstation, that has been planted with organic potting soil.
+You can see a few plants below in my Herbstation, that have been planted with organic potting soil.
 I sometimes utilize a soilless mix for seed starting, but always return to an organic potting mix of some kind to support the roots of the plants well.
 It is important to water regularly, but for the growing medium to dry out in between waterings unless you are growing hydroponically.

 Fertilizer is an important addition to soil management.
 It is important that you do not over-fertilize or you will burn the plants.
-Natural or organic liquid fertilizers at one quarter to one third strength can be utilized to feed seedlings weekly.
+Natural or organic liquid fertilizers at one quarter to one-third strength can be utilized to feed seedlings weekly.
 Of course, fruiting plants may require additional fertilizer.